-The Company has established an Audit Committee, chaired by Ken Lever and comprising Ken Lever, Nigel Stead and Andrew Goss, all Non-Executive Directors.
+The Company has established an Audit Committee, chaired by Ken Lever and comprising Ken Lever and Andrew Goss, both Non-Executive Directors.
 The Audit Committee is responsible for making recommendations to the Board on the appointment of the auditors and the audit fee, for reviewing the conduct and control of the annual audit and for reviewing the operation of internal financial controls.
 It also has responsibility for seeking to ensure the proper reporting of the financial performance of the Company and for reviewing financial statements prior to publication.Click here to view the Terms of Reference for the Audit Committee

-The Company has established an Executive Committee, which comprises Robert Forrester and Michael Sherwin.
+The Company has established an Executive Committee, which comprises Robert Forrester, David Crane and Karen Anderson.
 The Executive Committee is responsible for determining the levels of fees and other benefits of Non-Executive Directors and approving any letter of appointment entered into by the Company with any Non-Executive Director.
 It meets at least once a year.

-The Company has established a Compliance Committee, chaired by Michael Sherwin and comprising various members of the groupís executive management team together with a previous non-executive director, Bill Teasdale.
+The Company has established a Compliance Committee, chaired by David Crane, the COO, and comprising various members of the groupís executive management team.

-The Company has established a Health & Safety Committee, chaired by Robert Forrester and comprising various members of the groupís executive management.
+The Company has established a Health & Safety Committee comprising various members of the groupís executive management.